-As the Company's obligations in respect of the listed debt are met via income receivable from NWEN (Holdings), the Board considers the principal risks and uncertainties facing the Company to be those that affect NWEN (Holdings) and the larger Group.
+The Board considers the principal risks and uncertainties facing the Company to be those that affect the larger Group.

 The principal trade and activities of the Group are carried out in ENWL and a comprehensive review of the strategy and operating model, the regulatory environment, the resources and principal risks and uncertainties facing that company, and ultimately the Group, are outlined in the Strategic Report of the ENWL Annual Report and Consolidated Financial Statements, which are available on the website, www.enwl.co.uk.